acrobat130/frontend-nanodegree-mobile-portfolio/README.md

 - changePizzaSizes function: moved randomPizzas.length into variable outside of for loop
  - updatePosition function: moved items.length into variable outside of for loop
  - updatePosition function: moved declaration of phase variable outside of for loop
+ - DOMContentLoaded event listener: moved declaration of elem variable outside of for loop